solpay-cash/solpay-x402-sdk/docs/overview.md

 ## Introduction

 The SolPay x402 SDK provides a simple, unified interface for accepting Solana payments with x402 protocol support.
-The SDK abstracts away the complexity of blockchain interactions while maintaining full transparency and verifiability through receipt attestation.
+The SDK abstracts away the complexity of blockchain interactions while maintaining full transparency and verifiability through cryptographic receipt verification.

 ## Architecture